-The ongoing pandemic and changes to workplace set ups means that in 2022, working from home is increasingly becoming normal.
-However, working from home presents a series of challenges and risks.
+The ongoing pandemic and changes to workplace set ups means that in 2022, work from home is increasingly becoming normal.
+However, remote working presents a series of challenges and risks.
 Even if you are partnered with a Managed Service Provider such as Milnsbridge IT, your home network and the devices on it may not be secure.
-Many businesses have transitioned to work from home arrangements during the current Sydney lockdown.
-In response to this, Milnsbridge has prepared a guide of common weaknesses and risks when working from home.
+Many small businesses have transitioned to work from home arrangements during the lockdown dramatically reducing the number of people doing the daily commute to the Sydney CBD.
+In response to this, Milnsbridge has prepared a guide of common weaknesses and security risks when working from home.

 Home network vulnerabilities

-Working from home in a lockdown means that most likely, every member of your house will also be home, using their devices on your household network.
-Even if your work device is protected by Milnsbridge IT, your home office network may be unsecured and open to threats.
-Threats to a home’s network can be caused by numerous faults, so here are some examples to be mindful of:
+Work from home (WFH) in a lockdown means that most likely, every member of your house will also be home, using their devices on your household network.
+Even if your work device is protected by Milnsbridge Managed IT Services, your home office network may be unsecured and open to threats.
+Threats to your home’s network can be caused by numerous faults, so here are some examples to be mindful of:

 - Compromised devices on your network – Other people on your network may have their devices unwittingly or accidentally compromised through malicious emails and other types of cybercrime.
 From there, an entire home network can easily be compromised which could jeopardise your sensitive company data and your ability to work from home.